Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

 Now, dioceses are taking steps to shield their assets from the large numbers of creditors they will owe.
 However, there have been numerous accounts of the Church reclassifying assets to keep them away from their creditors if they declare bankruptcy.

 One media account reported that the Church had moved or reclassified as much as $2 billion in assets to protect them.

 Were You Sexually Abused By Someone Associated with the Catholic Church?
 Hire a Clergy Sexual Abuse Lawyer Now

 No matter how long ago your sexual abuse occurred, as you can see from above, you might still be able to get justice for what you have gone through in the form of financial compensation.
 Throughout the decades of sexual abuse, the Church cannot escape liability for its culpability level that children were subjected to by thousands of priests.

 Each clergy abuse lawyer at Rosenfeld Injury Lawyers is committed to your case.
 We recognize survivors of clergy abuse face many issues when it comes to holding their abusers accountable, and we will tactfully work with you, recognizing that this will likely cause trauma for you, even decades later.

-We commit to handling civil claims with the sensitivity that they deserves.
-Call us today to schedule your free initial consultation.
+We commit to handling civil claims with the sensitivity that they deserve.
+Contact us today to schedule your initial free consultation.

 Contact our law firm today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation.